 Outcomes measures assess clinical outcomes, such as emotional and behavioral functioning, and non-clinical outcomes, such as cost effectiveness and perception of care.
 The Minnesota Mental Health Action Group (MMHAG) created the Quality and Performance Work Group to ensure credible information is available to families for choosing mental health providers and evaluating the care and services they and their children receive.
 The group recommended two major strategies:• Identify standardized outcome measures for statewide use across public and private sectors• Develop a coordinated statewide evaluation system

-At the direction of MMHAG’s Quality and Performance Work Group, the Children’s Mental Health Division piloted use of the Strengths and Difficulties Questionnaire (SDQ) and Child and Adolescent Service Intensity Instrument (CASII) for two years.
+At the direction of MMHAG’s Quality and Performance Work Group, DHS piloted use of the Strengths and Difficulties Questionnaire (SDQ) and Child and Adolescent Service Intensity Instrument (CASII) for two years.
 In 2009 the Minnesota Department of Human Services commissioner and Minnesota Council of Health Plans recommended adopting the CASII in conjunction with the Strengths and Difficulties Questionnaire (SDQ) as the statewide outcome measures for children and youth receiving public and private mental health services.

 The SDQ is a brief behavioral screening questionnaire for 3- to 16-year-olds to detect their general symptoms and developmental assets.
 The first section examines emotional symptoms, conduct problems, inattention-hyperactivity, peer problems and prosocial behavior.
 The second section assesses the impact of these symptoms on the child and the family or school environment.
 There is also a follow-up section that asks whether the intervention has reduced problems and helped in other ways.
 Children, parents and teachers can complete separate versions of the SDQ.